MasterMedo/daily-expense-manager/README.md

 # analyzing daily expenses, real use-case

-Each day people spend money on various things and change their habits based on their priorities.
-I happen to keep a record of everything I buy.
+each day people spend money on various things. each transaction holds a bunch of meta information. instead of going to waste that information can be used to learn about one's tendencies. what percentage of money is spent on food? on transpot? traveling? how expensive are the cities that were visited? how much money is spent daily? weekly? monthly? can we use the data to predict our future expenses based on our location?

-Namely, the data sheet consists of the following columns:
+the data set I keep consists of the following columns:
 ```
 1   hrk - croatian kuna, amount of money spent in the currency of Croatia,
 2   vendor - company that I bought an item/service from,